MingSun-Tse/Efficient-NeRF/README.md

 > [1] Snap Inc. [2] Northeastern University \
 > Work done when Huan was an intern at Snap Inc.

-**[TLDR]** We present R2L, a deep (88-layer) residual MLP network that can represent the neural *light* field (NeLF) of complex synthetic and real-world scenes.
+**[TL;DR]** We present R2L, a deep (88-layer) residual MLP network that can represent the neural *light* field (NeLF) of complex synthetic and real-world scenes.
 It is featured by compact representation size (~20MB storage size), faster rendering speed (~30x speedup than NeRF), significantly improved visual quality (1.4dB boost than NeRF), with no whistles and bells (no special data structure or parallelism required).

 <center><img src="frontpage.png" width="700" hspace="10"></center>